Fremantle Stuff > arts. See also: artists, authors, creative writers, music, photographers, public art.

-There is a large number of artists in Fremantle, some with studios at their own premises, and some with small studios in buildings made available for that purpose.
+There's a large number of artists in Fremantle, some with studios at their own premises, and some with small studios in buildings made available for that purpose.

 George Haynes and Jane Martin, Spearwood Studios, 27 Sussex St Spearwood (technically not in Fremantle, but in the City of Cockburn).

-Theo Koning has a website.
+(The late) Theo Koning (d.
+2021) had a website.

 Larry Mitchell used to work at home, near Fremantle, and is known for his Rottnest and Abrolhos paintings, and his rendering of water.

 Jenny Dawson has a workshop and small gallery in her studio in Unit 3 of J Shed.
-This is currently under threat from a huge expansion of Sunset Events lease of Unit 1.

 Zinongo Gallery, 47 Lefroy Road, shows the work of Zimbabwean potter Njalikwa Zongwe.

 Emerging potter Felicity Bodycoat shows her work on her Instagram page.